rusticstuff/simdutf8/README.md

 ### Compat flavor
 The `compat` flavor is fully API-compatible with `std::str::from_utf8`.
-In particular, `simdutf8::compat::from_utf8()` returns a `simdutf8::compat::Utf8Error`, which has the `valid_up_to()` and `error_len()` methods.
+In particular, `simdutf8::compat::from_utf8()` returns a `simdutf8::compat::Utf8Error`, which has `valid_up_to()` and `error_len()` methods.
 The first is useful for verification of streamed data.
+The second is useful e.g. for replacing invalid byte sequences with a replacement character.

 It also fails early: errors are checked on-the-fly as the string is processed and once an invalid UTF-8 sequence is encountered, it returns without processing the rest of the data.
+This comes at a performance penality compared to the `basic` API even if the input is valid UTF-8.

 ## Implementation selection
-The fastest implementation is selected at runtime using the `std::is_x86_feature_detected!` macro unless the targeted CPU supports AVX 2.
-Since this is the fastest implementation, it is called directly.
-So if you compile with `RUSTFLAGS=-C target-cpu=native` on a recent machine, the AVX 2 implementation is used without runtime detection.
+The fastest implementation is selected at runtime using the `std::is_x86_feature_detected!` macro unless the CPU targeted by the compiler supports the fastest available implementation.
+So if you compile with `RUSTFLAGS="-C target-cpu=native"` on a recent x86-64 machine, the AVX 2 implementation is selected at compile time without resorting to runtime detection.

-For no-std support (compiled with `--no-default-features`) the implementation is selected based on the supported target features.
-Use `RUSTFLAGS=-C target-cpu=avx2` to use the AVX 2 implementation or `RUSTFLAGS=-C target-cpu=sse4.2` for the SSE 4.2 implementation.
+For no-std support (compiled with `--no-default-features`) the implementation is always selected at compile time based on the targeted CPU.
+Use `RUSTFLAGS="-C target-feature=+avx2"` for the AVX 2 implementation or `RUSTFLAGS="-C target-feature=+sse4.2"` for the SSE 4.2 implementation.

-If you want to be able to call the individual implementation directly, use the `public_imp` feature flag.
+If you want to be able to call A SIMD implementation directly, use the `public_imp` feature flag.
 The validation implementations are then accessible via `simdutf8::(basic|compat)::imp::x86::(avx2|sse42)::validate_utf8()`.

 ## When not to use